sagebind/isahc/README.md

 ## License

-This library is licensed under the MIT license.
+This project's source code and documentation is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.

+The "Isahc" logo and mascot may only be used as required for reasonable and customary use in describing the Isahc project and in redistribution of the project.

 [async/await]: https://rust-lang.github.io/async-book/01_getting_started/04_async_await_primer.html